Dragonchain (DRGN) Price Hits $0.14

-Dragonchain (CURRENCY:DRGN) traded down 11.3% against the US dollar during the 24-hour period ending at 12:00 PM Eastern on October 10th.
-Dragonchain has a market cap of $51.61 million and approximately $1.68 million worth of Dragonchain was traded on exchanges in the last 24 hours.
-One Dragonchain coin can now be purchased for about $0.14 or 0.00000252 BTC on cryptocurrency exchanges.
-In the last week, Dragonchain has traded down 14.9% against the US dollar.
+Dragonchain (CURRENCY:DRGN) traded down 4.6% against the US dollar during the 24-hour period ending at 19:00 PM Eastern on October 15th.
+Dragonchain has a market cap of $51.06 million and approximately $385,085.00 worth of Dragonchain was traded on exchanges in the last 24 hours.
+One Dragonchain coin can now be purchased for about $0.14 or 0.00000225 BTC on cryptocurrency exchanges.
+In the last week, Dragonchain has traded down 12.8% against the US dollar.

 Here’s how other cryptocurrencies have performed in the last 24 hours: